the caller is the function that makes a call to another function. the other called function is the callee

-the single return value can be used to return an error identifier after writing calculated result values to data via arguments
+the single return value can be used to return an error identifier after writing result values via pointer arguments

-there is always only one error status but possible multiple calculated values
+rationale for using the return value for the error status: there is always only one error status but multiple result values may be possible

-for example, acted-on arguments first, output arguments last
+for example, acted-on arguments first, and output arguments last:

-especially when the argument count can vary, it might make sense to put the output arguments first and others last
+especially when the argument count is variable, it may be preferable to put the output arguments first:

-using globals might save declaration overhead, but access of a local is often faster because the compiler can better predict where it is modified and prepare to cache values
+using globals might save declaration overhead, but access of a local is often faster because the compiler can better predict where it will be modified and prepare to cache.

 performance example